crs4/pydoop/docs/examples/input_format.rst

 Writing a Custom InputFormat
 ============================

-You can use a custom Java InputFormat together with a Python :class:`~pydoop.pipes.RecordReader`: the RecordReader supplied by the InputFormat will be overridden by the Python one.
+You can use a custom Java ``InputFormat`` together with a Python :class:`~pydoop.mapreduce.api.RecordReader`: the java RecordReader supplied by the ``InputFormat`` will be overridden by the Python one.

 Consider the following simple modification of Hadoop's built-in ``TextInputFormat``: